frappe/schools/elections/docs/user/guides/schedule/course-schedule.md

 ### Marking Attendance

-You can mark attendance for a candidate Group against a Course Schedule.
+You can mark attendance for a Student Group against a Course Schedule.

 <img class="screenshot" alt="Course Schedule Attendance" src="{{url_prefix}}/assets/img/schedule/course-schedule-att.png">

 - To make attendance, expand the attendance section.
-- Check the candidates who were present for that session.
+- Check the students who were present for that session.
 - Click on 'Mark Attendance'.
 The system will create the Attendance records.

 ###View Attendance